DanielRivasMD/Hypnos/README.md

-# hypnos, scheduled silence with intent
+# hypnos, scheduled dreams with intent

 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE)

 ## Overview
-Minimalist CLI for scheduling "downtime" timers that run scripts or send notifications.
+Minimalist CLI for scheduling "downtime" timers that run scripts or send notifications

-`hypnos` spawns background workers, keeps logs, tracks state, and lets inspecting or canceling timers — all under `~/.hypnos`.
+`hypnos` spawns background workers, keeps logs, tracks state, and lets inspecting or canceling timers — all under `~/.hypnos`

 # Technical Architecture

-Hypnos is a Go-based CLI that cleanly separates its launcher from its worker, persists per-instance state on disk, and schedules timers in-process.
+Hypnos is a Go-based CLI that cleanly separates its launcher from its worker, persists per-instance state on disk, and schedules timers in-process

 ## Core Framework